 Air Service Command

-On February 19, 1942 took off piloted by McPherson leading a formation of P-40 Warhawks to Java in the face of a typhoon.
+bound for Java in the face of a typhoon.
 Bad weather forced the P-40s to abort the flight but this B-17 proceeded alone and landed at Denpasar Airfield on Bali, unaware it has just been captured by the Japanese.
 When this B-17 touched down, it was hit by machine gun fire that hit the fuselage and wounded the tail gunner in the foot.
 On the ground, the landing was witnessed by Saburo Sakai.
-Realizing he was under attack, McPherson immediately took off again, narrowly avoiding capture and successfully landed at Singosari Airfield on eastern Java.
-While taxing, all four engines quit as the bomber had run out of fuel.
+Realizing he was under attack, McPherson immediately took off again, narrowly avoiding capture and made a successful landed at Singosari Airfield on eastern Java.
+While taxing, all four engines quit as the bomber ran out of fuel.
 The wounded tail gunner was rushed to the hospital.

 Java campaign.
 On February 26, 1942 took off from Madioen Airfield piloted by 2nd Lt.
 Bernice S. Barr with B-17E 41-2452 piloted by Captain Hardison on a bombing mission against a Japanese convoy off the southern end of Makassar Strait.
 In the face of light anti-aircraft fire, the B-17s bombed from 21,000' but missed.

 During the night of February 28, 1942 took off from Madioen Airfield piloted by Lt.
 Skiles with B-17E 41-2464 piloted by Evans and B-17E 41-2449 piloted by Captain Preston.
 Inbound to the target, Preston aborted due to faulty machine guns.
 The remaining two B-17s proceeded alone at 28,000' and claimed direct hits on two parallel strings of ships and claimed one sunk and one damaged.

 on a mission against a Japanese eastern invasion force convoy off the north coast of Java.
 Over the convoy, this bomber experienced heavy anti-aircraft fire and made three runs at varying altitudes and reported uncertain results.
 After landing, the crew discovered the tail wheel was damaged.
-At 9:00am, took off from Madioen Airfield piloted by McPherson with B-17 piloted by Lt.
+At 9:00am took off again from Madioen Airfield piloted by McPherson with B-17 piloted by Lt.
 Casper on a bombing mission against a Japanese convoy.
 Inbound, Casper developed engine problems and aborted the mission.
-Alone, this B-17 proceeded to the convoy at 30,000' and dropped eight 300 lbs bombs, claiming one hit and one near miss.
+Alone, this B-17 proceeded to the convoy at 30,000' and dropped eight 300 pound bombs, claiming one hit and one near miss.

-At the end of the Java campaign, one of sixteen B-17 evacuated to Darwin.
+At the end of the Java campaign one of sixteen B-17 evacuated to Darwin.
 Assigned to the 19th Bombardment Group, 28th Bombardment Squadron.

 On May 29, 1942 piloted by Lt.
 Hugney with co-pilot 1st Lt.
 Gilbert Erb, flown from Longreach Airfield to Garbutt Field.
 The next day flown by Lt.
 Hugney with co-pilot Sargent and passenger Erb to Horn Island Airfield.
-On May 31, piloted by Hugney with co-pilot Erb flew a bombing mission against Lae.
+On May 31, 1942 piloted by Hugney with co-pilot Erb flew a bombing mission against Lae.

-On June 1, flown from Horn Island Airfield to Coen Airfield during an air raid alarm, two days later flown returned from Coen Airfield to Longreach Airfield.
+On June 1, 1942 flown from Horn Island Airfield to Coen Airfield during an air raid alarm, two days later flown returned from Coen Airfield to Longreach Airfield.
 During the remainder of the month, flown on several local transition flights including June 26 to Charleville Airfield and Long Airfield.

 Steve Birdsall adds: